Bonksy/Cafe-App/README.md

    - **Delete Customer**: Remove a customer from the catalogue.

 ---
+#### Project Completion

+The Cafe App is fully functional according to the specified user stories.
+It allows users to manage products, couriers, orders, and customers efficiently.
+However, there is room for improvement and future enhancements.

+---
 #### Future Plans

 - Implement authentication and authorization for secure access to the application.